 FIRST/LAST MILE — Historically, a trip associated with the connection between a transit hub (i.e. bus, rail) and a beginning/final destination.
-More recently, a trip between any destination and another modality of transportation associated with longer journeys (EG. Ride-share, parked automobile, etc.)
+More recently, a trip between any destination and another modality of transportation associated with longer journeys (i.e. ride share, parked automobile, etc.)

 FLEET DENSITY — The ratio of the number of vehicles in a fleet based on the population in the coverage area (typically calculated on a per 1,000-person basis).

-FLEET MANGEMENT SOFTWARE — The suite of programs (mobile apps and backend) used to enable a fleet share via a rider’s smartphone.
+FLEET MANAGEMENT SOFTWARE — The suite of programs (mobile apps and backend) used to enable a fleet share via a rider’s smartphone.

 GDPR — An acronym standing for “General Data Protection Regulation.”
 GDPR is a regulation within the European Union that dictates the guidelines for how data must be stored in order to ensure security.

 GEOFENCE — The digital boundaries created within a software platform that demarcate a coverage area or parking zones.